 These are top-loaders except for the 32 liters pack (loaded from the front).
 They come in blue, red, gray, and green colors.

 Osprey Kestrel 28 has a large stretchy mesh pocket on the front, a very useful feature.
-Under this mesh pocket, you will find a zippered pocket which contains the rain cover, yet another great feature of this pack.
+Under this mesh pocket, you will find a zippered pocket that contains the rain cover, yet another great feature of this pack.
 I myself would never consider having a pack without it.
 I use a pack with an integrated rain cover and I know well how useful this is.

 There are two quite large ice-gear loops on the bottom, matched with additional loops higher up on the front to fix the ice axes.
 Daisy chains are also on both sides of the front, definitely useful to have.